 Letter of Access – if anyone is coming into your practice who is not a member of your practice staff, even if they are an NHS employee, they will need to show you a Letter of Access.
 This is issued by the West Yorkshire R&D Team to confirm that the person is suitably trained and checked to carry out the planned research.

 When you have seen these documents, your practice must decide whether to take part.
 Once you have considered the implications of carrying out the study, if you have any questions please do not hesitate to contact us for advice: firstname.lastname@example.org.
-If you are happy to proceed you need to sign the Statement of Activities.
+If you are happy to proceed you need to sign the organisation information document or site agreement.

 Study teams will usually hold a Site Initiation Visit to ‘kick off’ the study at your practice.
 Practice staff should attend if they are conducting any elements of the research.

-You should receive a site file which should be held at your site and updated any time there is a change to the study.
+You should receive a site file which should be held at your site and must be updated any time there is a change to the study.
+For an idea of what might be included in the site file please see https://www.nihr.ac.uk/documents/suggested-investigator-site-file-contents/11537

 The Principal Investigator is responsible for all research activity taking place at the site.
 If someone else is to carry out a particular duty, for example a healthcare assistant may take blood samples, this should be documented to say that the Principal Investigator delegates that duty to the healthcare assistant.
 A full delegation log listing out all delegated duties should be held in the site file and signed by the Principal Investigator and delegates.

-CVs for any staff undertaking research at the site should also be held in the site file.
+CVs for any staff undertaking research at the site (including practice staff who are involved) should also be held in the site file.

 Copies of all the latest versions of study documents – e.g. consent forms, patient information sheets, protocol, should also be kept in the site file.